hackclub/hackclub/workshops/Chart Js/README.md

 ## HTML

-Alright, the first thing we have to do is to install Chart JS in our html document, to do this, we are going to paste the following code inside of our `<head>` tag.
+Alright, the first thing we have to do is to load Chart.js into our HTML document, to do this, we are going to paste the following code inside of our `<head>` tag.
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.9.4/Chart.min.js"></script>
 ```
-This allows us to use Chart JS without having to download it.
-Learn about CDN [here](https://www.cloudflare.com/es-la/learning/cdn/what-is-a-cdn/).
+This allows us to use Chart.js without having to download it.
+Learn about CDNs [here](https://www.cloudflare.com/es-la/learning/cdn/what-is-a-cdn/).

 The next thing we have to do is to create a [canvas](https://www.w3schools.com/html/html5_canvas.asp) element inside of our `body` tag, and give it an **id**.
-In this canvas is where our Chart will be drawn in.
+Our chart will be drawn in this canvas.
 ```html
 <canvas id="myChart"></canvas>
 ```